wessenstam/secretserver/module1/module1.rst

 Lab 2 – Installing Secret Server
 *****************************************

-In this exercise will power on and connect to the training lab environment before running through a complete installation of secret server.
+In this exercise you will power on and connect to the training lab environment before running through a complete installation of secret server.

 #.
-In Lab exercise one we connected to the windows server that acts as a jump host.
-Initiate a remote desktop connection to **SSPM** using the credentials thylab\\adm-training / *Provided by the trainer*
+Initiate a connection to **SSPM** using the credentials **thylab\\adm-training** / *Provided by the trainer*
 #.
 On the desktop of the SSPM machine you will see the secret server installer executable:

    .. figure:: images/lab-01a.png